 The most famous anarchist tactic so far in the twenty-first century is the black bloc.
-The black bloc is a tactic by which we obscure our identities by wearing identical black clothing and then engage in various direct actions, usually in public.
-The most iconic action is Solidarity is, in some ways, the opposite of charity.
+The black bloc is a tactic by which we obscure our identities by wearing identical black clothing have been silenced by the state.
+Solidarity can be offering childcare for new parents, it can be medical aid.
+Solidarity is when we show the world that none of us is alone, when we choose to intertwine our struggles.

+Solidarity is, in some ways, the opposite of charity.
 Charity is a way of providing aid that reinforces the hierarchical relationship between groups.
 Rich people donating money to charity makes poor people even more dependent upon the rich.
 Poor people, however, organizing to share resources as equals, are acting out of solidarity.